Demand Generation vs. Lead Generation: Definitions, KPIs, Examples

 Gated, High-Value Content

-That information you provide helps the company’s marketing team determine if you are a lead worth pursuing.
-Gated content keeps less-qualified leads out of the funnel and away from your sales team.
+Content marketing is a core element of lead generation.
+When you visit a landing page and fill out a form before accessing content, that information helps the marketing team determine if you are a lead worth pursuing.
+Gated content keeps less-qualified leads out of the funnel.

 Free Trials